Full cost model

 Full cost model: principles and definitions

 The overheads percentage approved in the funding decisions will be in force for the entire funding period.
+If the site of research changes, the overheads percentage will be updated to reflect the new site.
+The amount of funding granted to the project will not change even if the overheads percentage changes.

 Definitions

-- Full cost model refers to a cost calculation method where all costs of an organisation are allocated to a cost object (e.g. a project) in accordance with the matching principle, regardless of the funding source.
+- The full cost model refers to a cost calculation method where all costs of an organisation are allocated to a cost object (e.g. a project) in accordance with the matching principle, regardless of the funding source.
 This is based on the direct costs for effective working hours in accordance with the matching principle.
 Other direct and indirect costs are directly allocated to the cost object by using a coefficient for effective working hours and an overheads percentage.
 Under the full cost model, each funder decides its own funding contribution to the total costs in line with its own principles.

 - Effective working hours refers to the number of hours worked on a specific cost item, excluding paid or other absences.